 Microphone feedback has the tendency to damage a soundtrack and will produce a bad sound which is painful for the ears.
-This generally happens when the signal from the microphone gets amplified & picked up by the speaker again which creates a looping sound.
+This generally happens when the signal from the microphone gets amplified and picked up again by the speaker which creates a looping sound.
 This signal further amplifies extremely fast, thereby creating an extremely bad sound which hurts the ears.
 This article explains how microphone feedback occurs and what steps must be taken to prevent microphone feedback.

-Let’s see audio feedback is.
+Let’s see what audio feedback is.

 What is audio feedback?